While BC STATS seems to have it figured out, SMALL BUSINESS BC manages to give pointless, and frankly condescending advice to their “clients”.

 As a CPA with a public accounting practice, I too own a small business and can give you pretty good accounting and tax advice.
 These days we are told to sell ourselves as “trusted business advisors”.

 After a few decades in the the trenches, I am an expert at what I do, but I need to acknowledge that my small business clients are the ones with the expertise in their respective fields.
-I need to understand their businesses adequately in order to provide tax and regulatory compliance advice.
+I need to understand their businesses adequately in order to provide relevant tax and regulatory compliance advice.

 When it comes to your business – you’re the smartest person in the room!